delvelabs/hammertime/docs/reference.md

 requests that caused an exception are not returned.
 Entries are returned as soon as they are available, thus the entries are not in the same order as the requests.

+*Since 0.2.0* In order to be functional, *collect_successful_requests* must be called prior to requests being performed.

 Return: An AsyncIterator containing [HTTP entries](#entry) of the successful requests.
+Intended to be used with *async for*.

 **coroutine close()**